Excerpt from the new book: Awakening Kundalini: The Path To Radical Freedom

 Kundalini opens the doors of perception to vast realms of Consciousness.
 Your meditation may include visions, lights, colors, sounds, journeys to archetypal realms, and infinite expanses of utter stillness throbbing with an absolute fullness of Being.
 Tears of joy may stream down your face as love beyond measure courses through your body.
 The Kundalini’s gifts are incomparable.
 After receiving them no one is ever the same.

 Support is essential for anyone experiencing Kundalini awakening and evolution.
 Finding skilled and knowledgeable individuals who can assist and guide without pathologizing or taking advantage of the vulnerable state one is in can be difficult.
 Out of desperation and ignorance people give up their power and discrimination to teachers or practitioners who create dependence, demand loyalty or secrecy or otherwise compromise the autonomy and integrity of the seeker.
 The guru market is worse than the used car market, be wary!
 There are few bad intentioned individuals, but ignorance can be nearly as harmful.
 If you’re seeking support ask whomever you’re approaching for help – potential teachers, counselors, psychotherapists, health professionals – about their experience and knowledge of dealing with spiritual experiences, Kundalini and the dynamics of spiritual transformation.
 If you don’t like their answers, move on.
 I’ve listed resources and organizations for people to contact for possible help, but they don’t come with a blanket recommendation.
 It is critical that you carefully check out anybody you are considering giving the privilege of entering into your sacred process.
 It is also critical to remember that you can always expel them if you feel your boundaries, integrity or autonomy are being violated or if you become aware of them doing that to another person.
 The path of Kundalini requires that one be deeply informed about what this path requires.
 To help people become better informed and to give people a source of solid, grounded practices from the ancient Kundalini yoga tradition, I worked with Sounds True to produce a 7.5 hour audio program titled Awakening Kundalini: The Path To Radical Freedom.
 I’m hearing from people around the world who are so delighted to be getting the help and guidance they couldn’t find elsewhere, but now have access to it through the audio program and the practices that bring them to the very source of wisdom, Kundalini, within themselves.
+Sounds True asked me to take the material from the audio program and add even more information and integrative practices, which led to the book titled Awakening Kundalini: The Path To Radical Freedom.
+It complements the material and guided practices in the audio program and together they provide a comprehensive support for people interested in or going through Kundalini awakening and unfolding.

 There are many approaches to working with Kundalini.
 My experience is based on a loving, devotional path of reverence for the Infinite within everyone and everything.
 My guru and teachers worshiped Kundalini and received Her full blessings.
 If you want to draw near to some one, what better way than through love?
 Do you think this wouldn’t be true of the Divine?
 However, there are teachers who speak of attacking the Kundalini, forcing Her to do their bidding, prodding Her into action and other aggressive approaches.
 They’re also more likely to focus on negative effects of Kundalini awakening, “wrong rising” of Kundalini and directing the Kundalini by will or force.
 I believe this attempt to assert control is part of the outmoded patriarchal paradigm in which male gods and male priests sought to overthrow the Divine Feminine.
 Some yogic paths have a very strong patriarchal bias, denouncing women, viewing them as dangerous to one on the spiritual path and treating Kundalini as dangerous and in need of subjugation.
 Given that kind of hostile way of treating Kundalini, is there any wonder that difficulties ensue?
 Instead, seek to understand, appreciate and be in harmony with Her through study, self-discipline, meditation and devotion.
 She is the power of your own Divinity come to take you home.
 Who has greater intelligence and knowledge than Her?
 It’s hubris to think we know better and She should follow our will!
 What will we have is a gift, a tiny spark of Her Divine Will.
 Let’s use it to keep in step with Her dance as best we can!